awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-multi-keyrings.md

 A set of AWS KMS clients MUST be created by calling regional client supplier for each region in the input set of regions.

-Then a set of [AWS KMS MRK Aware Symmetric Region Discovery Keyring](aws-kms-mrk-aware-symmetric-region-discovery-keyring.md) MUST be created for each AWS KMS client by initializing each keyring with
+Then a set of [AWS KMS Discovery Keyring](aws-kms-discovery-keyring.md) MUST be created for each AWS KMS client by initializing each keyring with

 - The AWS KMS client
 - The input discovery filter